Election 2024 Latest: Trump and Harris enter the final stretch of the 2024 campaign

 Trump on Sunday held a rally at Madison Square Garden where several speakers made racist and crude remarks, including comedian Tony Hinchcliffe, who described Puerto Rico as "a floating island of garbage."
 Shortly after those remarks, Puerto Rican reggaeton artist Bad Bunny endorsed Harris.

-Trump plans to hold a rally in Atlanta Monday evening while Harris will make several campaign stops in Michigan, including a rally with singer-songwriter Maggie Rogers.
+Trump is holding a rally in Atlanta on Monday evening while Harris is making several campaign stops in Michigan, including a rally with singer-songwriter Maggie Rogers.

 Follow the AP's Election 2024 coverage at: https://apnews.com/hub/election-2024.